-When an unanalyzable segment is followed by a shock, follow directions in Table 7 for start/stop times.
+1/2/2019 When an unanalyzable segment is followed by a Stretek, 2f Whow of Rections in Table 7 for start/stop times.
 If the shock occurs after compressions resume, enter the shock time on the same line as compressions (as per instructions below in 'Row by row' section).
 If the shock occurs after a period of no compressions, enter the shock time on the same line as the unanalyzable segment.